 Spinach and pumpkin risotto is flavorful and packed with nutrition.
-Pumpkin is high in fibre, vitamin K, vitamin C, potassium and vitamin A whereas spinach provides folate, magnesium, calcium, iron along with extra potassium and vitamin A!
+Pumpkin is high in fiber, vitamin K, vitamin C, potassium and vitamin A whereas spinach provides folate, magnesium, calcium, iron along with extra potassium and vitamin A!

 I find this risotto recipe quite filling and consider it a hearty meal.
 However, it’s lower in protein compared to what I typically aim for.
-While a lower protein meal is fine every once in a while, it’s good to add a good source of plant based protein to most meals!
+While a lower protein meal is fine every once in a while, it’s good to add a good source of plant-based protein to most meals!

 How to Serve Risotto